LSET Student Handbook for Short Courses

 • an absence of any duration if it prevents a student from:

-• b. fulfilling any other published minimum requirements for the award of credit (e.g., compulsory attendance at a tutorial or hands-on lab class or meeting a deadline for handing in an assignment).
+• b. fulfilling any other academic activities e.g., compulsory attendance at a tutorial or hands-on lab class or meeting a deadline for handing in an assignment, etc.

 You must justify the reason for your absence and may be required to upload supporting evidence.
 You may also wish to explain the circumstances to your Student Service Officer, particularly where the illness or difficulties may be prolonged.
 The sooner you tell us, the earlier we can help you.